Skip to content

 Post Engagement: The total number of actions that people take involving an ad.

-Post Reactions: The number of reactions to an ad.
-The reactions button on an ad allows
+Post Reactions: The number of reactions on an ad.
+The reactions button on an ad allows users to share different reactions such as: Like, Love, Care, Haha, Wow, Sad or Angry.

 Mobile Preview: A preview of an ad as it would appear on a mobile device screen.